Depression, Fatigue & Sleep

 Evaluation may include:

-- Mood and fatigue history
+- Detailed mood and fatigue history

-- Sleep pattern review
+- Sleep pattern and sleep-quality review

 - Insomnia, sleep apnea, restless legs, and shift-work screening